Nedunalvaadai: Production

-Development
+Development and crew

-The director of the film Selvakannan is an alumnus of Sankar Polytechnic College, Sankar Nagar, Tirunelveli.
-Nedunalvaadai is the crowd funded Tamil Film.
-It's been jointly produced by 50 of his college mates joined together to fund and produce this movie.
+Nedunalvaadai is a crowd funded Tamil film.
+It's been jointly produced by 50 of his college mates joined to fund and produce this movie.
 It all started when one of Selvakannan's friends learned that the latter is struggling to get a producer for his directorial venture.
 He connected all the classmates through WhatsApp group and finally the film happened.
-“The first guy through the wall always gets bloody,” says director Selvakannan.
-Having worked as an assistant to filmmakers Rajesh Selva, Saamy and Gandhi Krishna, Selvakannan decided to take the plunge into direction sometime in 2014.
-However, none of the producers he met was willing to fund the project.
-“It’s difficult to convince producers with a slightly offbeat film.
-Had it not been a Karthik Subbaraj, I don’t think producers would’ve encouraged short filmmakers,” he says.

-Cast and crew

 While the film mostly stars newcomers, Selva hired Kaviperarasu Vairamuthu to pen the lyrics.
-"Vairamuthu sir and editor Kasi Viswanathan are the only two celebrities in the film," he laughs, "I've assisted Vairamuthu sir in his office and have known him for a long time.
-He didn't charge us a penny for writing the lyrics.
+"Vairamuthu sir and editor Kasi Viswanathan are the only two celebrities in the film," he laughs, "He didn't charge us a penny for writing the lyrics.
 One of the songs he has written for us – Karuvatheva Un Kannellam Kanneera – will be a highlight; he was inspired by his own grandfather while penning it".
 Theater personality Poo Ramu, who got critical acclaim for his performance in Poo, will be seen as the central character of an aged farmer.

-Director Selvakannan decided to make Nedunalvaadai, his sole focus was on narrating an impactful story, which will win the appreciation of critics and audience alike.
-The director says, "There have been many films in the industry that spoke at length about the relationship between a mother and her child and a father and his child.
-But, not many have delved into the bond a grandchild shares with his/her grandparents.
-My film revolves around a 70-year-old man (played by Poo Ramu) and his grandson."

-Any well-made film, which has a native subject is lapped up by Tamil audiences, Kizhakku Cheemayile, Thenmerku Paruvakaatru to name a few.
-Nedunalvaadai is one such intense story based on people who still live in Tirunelveli.
-Ramu has lived in the character of a 70-year-old innocent farmer.
 Mime Gopi character has shades of grey, Senthikumari are in the supporting cast and several newcomers cast in the film.
+Selvakannan approached Kasi Viswanathan to make a realistic film.